robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/strong-induction.md

 Show that strong induction is a valid method of proof by showing that it follows from the well-ordering property.
 ### Solution
+To show that strong induction is valid, supose that we have a proposition $\forall n P(n)$ which has been proved using it.
+We must show that $\forall n P(n)$ is true (to say that a principle of proof is valid means that it only proves only true propositions).
 ## 41
 Show that the well-ordering property can be proved when the principle of mathematical induction is taken as an axiom.
 ### Solution